{{flagHref}}

 Introduction to the Element

 Calcium is highly reactive and readily forms compounds with oxygen and other non-metals.
-When it reacts with water, it produces calcium hydroxide and hydrogen gas.
-In its pure form, calcium is soft and can be easily shaped.
-When exposed to air, it ignites with a bright red flame and produces calcium oxide.
-Calcium compounds, particularly calcium carbonate, are used as building materials and in various industrial processes.
+It reacts with water to form calcium hydroxide and hydrogen gas.
+In its pure form, calcium is relatively soft and can be easily shaped.
+It burns with a bright red flame when ignited in air, forming calcium oxide.
+Calcium compounds, particularly calcium carbonate, are widely used in construction materials and as industrial agents.

 When exposed to oxygen, calcium forms a thin, protective oxide layer.
-It does not react with nitrogen, but it reacts with acids to form calcium salts.
-Its reactivity decreases down the periodic table; consequently, it is less reactive than elements such as magnesium.
+It does not react with nitrogen but reacts with acids, forming calcium salts.
+Its reactivity decreases as it moves down the periodic table, making it less reactive than other elements such as magnesium.

 Physical Properties

-Calcium is a soft, silvery-white metal which has a lower density than many other metals.
-The table below provides an overview of several important physical properties of calcium:
+Calcium is a soft, silvery-white metal that is less dense than many other metals.
+The following table outlines some key physical properties of calcium:

 Property